androlo/logmor/docs/tutorial.md

 This example is a very simple script containing two hypotheticals, one main good-or-bad rule, one indifference rule, and one solver.
 We will start by going over its main parts.

-A script is made up of six sections:
+A script is made up of five sections:

 1. Declaration of hypotheticals.
 2. Declaration of rules.